Get $500 off Omni or Spirit hearing aids with MEMORIAL23

 True hearing aids, on the other hand, use technology like binaural processing and directional microphones to help improve speech recognition.

 Binaural processing is when the hearing aid uses information from both ears to process sound.
-As it’s giving your brain more information to work with, it ultimately improves speech recognition.
+It gives your brain more information to work with, which improves speech recognition.

-True hearing aids are designed to amplify sound evenly across all frequencies.
+True hearing aids, as opposed to amplifiers, are designed to amplify sound evenly across all frequencies.
 This means that you’ll be able to hear both high and low-frequency sounds equally well.

 While this may not seem important, it’s actually essential for speech recognition as speech is made up of a range of frequencies, from low to high.